 Are There Any Unwanted Visitors? – There are quite a few insects that won’t bother the tree.
 However, there are bugs like the Japanese beetle, spider mites, bagworms, spotted lanternflies, and more that can be very harmful to trees.
 Regular examinations of a tree will help with early prevention.
 Read more at Strunk Tree Service…

-Pruning can also be done in the summer to direct growth by getting rid of unhealthy growth.
+Tree pruning can also be done in the summer to direct growth by getting rid of unhealthy growth.
 Ideally, it should be done once seasonal growth is complete.
 However, this should be done with care; excessive pruning could damage the tree more than help it.
 If in doubt, call the experts.